Gettysburg College: Brua Hall

+Brua Hall, formerly known as Brua Chapel, was originally designed as the college's new Lutheran chapel in 1890, a role it served until the dedication of the new Christ Chapel in 1953.
+The chapel was first intended to be attached to the back of Glatfelter Hall, creating a west wing, but was later constructed as a separate building by Glatfelter Hall's architect, John A. Dempwolf, after a major gift by the Brua Family.

-Brua Hall is the home of the college's theater department.
+Brua Hall is now the home of the college's theater department.
 Kline Theatre is the building's main attraction, seating 234 people with a thrust stage and an advanced sound and lighting system, including computer lighting memory control.
 The stage is home to many performances throughout the year, and is very often used by the theater department in addition to the student run theatre club, the Owl and Nightingale Society.
 Brua Hall also has a 48-seat blackbox, which with flexible playing space is constantly converted to fit the needs of the performance.
 The blackbox, Stevens Laboratory Theatre, is used for thesis productions from seniors as well as one-act plays written by students.
 The building has a fully equipped scene shop facility, studio and classroom space, dressing rooms, an Actors' Lounge and reception area known as Arms Green Room, and other storage and workroom areas.

 Large-scale productions are generally performed in the Majestic Theater.